 - If I'm in the "Construction" workshop, we might give kids a pile of legos, assign verses and have them build the keyword in their verse before reading it and showing their keyword to the class.

 6. Use a Computer!
-A lot of software programs have the Bible story fully presented in them in a fun way.
-You can also project the Bible text (amazing what having a glowing version on the screen or wall does for student attentions).
-You can also use a program like "Let's Talk" to type your verses into and have them read back by an animated character.with a computer voice.
+A lot of software programs have the Bible story fully presented in a fun way.
+You can also project the Bible text (amazing what having a glowing version on the screen or wall does for student attention).
+You can also use a software program like "Let's Talk" to type your verses into and have them read back by an animated character, with a computer voice.
+Fun!

 Hope this gives you a start.